 Now, let’s get to the Old Town.
 The heart of Old Town is Prague’s largest marketplace, dating from the 10th century.
 A square is a wonderful place and every building around the square is a sight.

 During Christmas, Old Town Square is turned into a Christmas market.
 The market opens from day to night which is great to get food, gather with friends (in the cold), enjoy the street performance, and the incredible views.

-The Old Town Hall is the centerpiece of the Old Town Square, and it is the most beautiful monument in Prague’s historical center.
+The Old Town Hall is the centerpiece of Old Town Square, and it is the most beautiful monument in Prague’s historical center.
 It was created from the 14th century by means of gradual purchasing of individual burgesses houses and their integration into a single unit.
 The hall consists of five historic houses that bear the characteristics of almost all the ensuing architectural periods.
 The building has a number of attractions, including the Astronomical Clock on the facade of the Old Town Hall since 1410.
-Another great place that not many people know about is climbing to the top of the tower and watch the Old Town Square from above.
+Another great place that not many people know about is climbing to the top of the tower and watch Old Town Square from above.
 Visitors could purchase mTicket on their mobile phones to enter the tower without waiting in the queue, as well as download bonus content for their visit.